OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Step 2 – Adding Fabric to a project

-Go to our release page and [Download the latest version of Fabric](https://github.com/OfficeDev/Office-UI-Fabric/releases/latest), the link is under Downloads.
-After downloading the zip, extract the contents to a folder.
-Then go into /dist/css.
-Copy **fabric.css** and **fabric.components.css** into your  **todo/css/** project folder.
+Go [here to download the latest .zip of Fabric](https://github.com/OfficeDev/Office-UI-Fabric/releases/latest), and then extract the contents.
+Then go into `/dist/css` and copy **fabric.css** and **fabric.components.css** into your `todo/css/` project folder.
 Then add the following lines to the `<head>` section of your index.html document:

 ```html